oshahliver/picse/README.md

 ## Known issues

 Currently the structure integration for aqua planets does not always converge properly.
+Convergence rate should, however, be above 90%.

 ...